You're on the United Kingdom website. Switch to the US website here.

 Buy-to-let retirement options:

-• Release equity in one or more properties and live off the cash
+• release equity in one or more properties and live off the cash; and

 Just like with a residential property, none of these options are risk-free.
 There’s no guarantee rental income will be stable, since you may experience gaps between tenants.
 And there’s also no guarantee the property won’t fall in value, causing other problems.
 Finally, should you own a portfolio of multiple properties when you die, anyone you leave it to might have a hefty inheritance tax bill to pay.